Raptor007/X-Wing-Revival/README.txt

   -host: Start a new game immediately.
   -connect <host>: Join a game immediately by IP/hostname.
+  -name <name>: Set player name.
   -dedicated: Host a dedicated server console instead of playing.
   -set <name> <value>: Change a variable's value.
+  -windowed: Start windowed, not fullscreen.
-  -safe: Use old fixed pipeline OpenGL at 640x480 with minimal extensions.
+  -safe: Use old fixed-pipeline OpenGL at 640x480 with minimal extensions.
   -screensaver: Load in screensaver mode.
 Moving the mouse will quit.